briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # SQL Injection
-- <u>SQL Injection</u>: putting your own SQL queries into an application's code to perform commands you want
+- <u>SQL Injection</u>: vulnerability where attackers execute malicious SQL statements by manipulating input data
-    - It can allow you to view al db information, delete db information, add users, denial of service, etc.
+    - It can allow you to view all db information, delete db information, add users, denial of service, etc.
     - Seeing '1=1' is common indication of a SQL injection

 # Cross-site Scripting (XSS)
-- <u>Cross-site scripting</u>: an attack where a hacker puts harmful code into a website that other people use.
-When a victim visits the site, the code runs in their browser and can steal things like login information or cookies.
+- <u>Cross-site scripting</u>: an attack injecting malicious scripts into web pages to execute in the victim's browser

-- <u>Persistent (XSS)</u>: placing the malicious code on a popular website where every time a user clicks/uses the website the victim, the victim is affected
+- <u>Persistent (XSS)</u>: placing the malicious code on a popular website where every time a user clicks/uses the website the victim is affected

     #### Protection
     - Be careful when clicking untrusted links
-    - Consider disabling JS
+    - Consider disabling JavaScript
     - Keep your browser and applications updated